Pushing Trade-Off Boundaries: Compact yet Effective Remote Sensing Change Detection: Introduction

 The second challenge is how to ignore irrelevant differences while focusing on capturing significant changes.
-Irrelevant differences can arise due to various factors, including lighting variations, atmospheric cloud conditions, seasonal changes and so on.
+Irrelevant differences can arise due to various factors, including lighting variations, atmospheric conditions, and seasonal changes.
 To extract the critical changed information between two temporal images, various change detection models employ different approaches.
-Most models obtain difference information by computing the Manhattan distance between corresponding pixels in two temporal images \cite{chen2021remote, lei2023ultralightweight, gao2024relating}.
+Most models obtain difference information by subtracting the feature maps and taking the absolute value. \cite{chen2021remote, lei2023ultralightweight, gao2024relating}.
 Some models merge the two temporal feature maps along the channel dimension and use convolution operations to extract difference information \cite{bandara2022transformer, codegoni2023tinycd}, while others perform layer-wise or multi-level feature fusion to achieve this \cite{chen2024changemamba, chen2024multi}.
-However, each of these methods has its own limitations: some of them fail to filter out irrelevant changes, making it difficult for the model to distinguish between insignificant differences and crucial changes.
+However, each of these methods has its own limitations: some of them fail to filter out irrelevant changes, making it difficult for the model to distinguish between insignificant differences and critical changes.
 Others require substantial computational resources and a large number of parameters to obtain difference information, thereby increasing the overall resource demand of the model.

-To address the aforementioned challenges, we propose FlickCD, a lightweight model that achieves an excellent balance between resource efficiency and performance.
-As shown in Figure \ref{model_comparison_scatter_plot}, we select several lightweight models and state-of-the-art models for comparison.
-It can be observed that while maintaining a lightweight design, FlickCD achieves an average performance close to that of state-of-the-art models.
+To address the aforementioned challenges, we propose \textsc{FlickCD}, a lightweight model that achieves an excellent balance between resource efficiency and performance.
+As shown in Fig. \ref{model_comparison_scatter_plot}, we select several lightweight models and state-of-the-art models for comparison.
+It can be observed that while maintaining a lightweight design, \textsc{FlickCD} achieves an average performance close to that of state-of-the-art models.